Admissions Open Now for PGP-DM Class of 2026

 ISDM's Online Assessment consists of two test components:

-This test evaluates a candidate's proficiency in spoken English across areas including pronunciation, fluency, active listening, comprehension of spoken English, vocabulary, grammar, and articulation.
-This test comprises 38 questions across 6 sections, with a time-limit of 30 minutes.
+This adaptive audio-based (listening/speaking) test evaluates a candidate's proficiency in spoken English across areas including pronunciation, fluency, active listening, comprehension of spoken English, vocabulary, grammar, and articulation.
+This test comprises 38 questions across 6 sections, with a time-limit of 15 minutes.

-The total duration of the Assessment comes to approx. 40 minutes.
-Together, these two components comprehensively gauge the candidate's linguistic and analytical competencies, ensuring a thorough evaluation of their readiness for the PGP-DM program at ISDM.
+The total duration of the Assessment comes to approx. 25 minutes.
+Together, these two components comprehensively gauge the candidate's linguistic and analytical competencies, ensuring a thorough preliminary evaluation of their readiness for the PGP-DM program at ISDM.

-Once your application is short-listed, we will send preparatory material on your registered email address.
-You may also find the same on your Student Dashboard.
-You may read more about How to prepare for an online assessment here.
+Once your application is short-listed, you will receive preparatory material on your registered email address.
+You may also find the same on your Application Dashboard.
+To better understand the assessment and the preparation required, you may also refer to this article on How to Prepare for ISDM's Online Assessment..

-In case you face a technical glitch during the test, they are advised to reach out to the Test Technical Team through this link: Candidate Support immediately, or reach out to your assigned counsellor during working hours (9am to 6pm, from Monday to Saturday).
+In case an applicant faces a technical glitch during the test, they are advised to reach out to the Test Technical Team through this link: Candidate Support immediately, or reach out to your assigned counsellor during working hours (9am to 6pm, from Monday to Saturday).

-We will send a set of preparatory guidelines to help shortlisted candidates prepare for the Personal Interview round, prior to your scheduled interview date.
-If you do not receive the same, please reach out to your assigned counsellor.
+We will send a set of preparatory guidelines to help shortlisted candidates prepare for the Personal Interview round, prior to their scheduled interview date.
+If you do not receive the same after being shortlisted, please reach out to your assigned counsellor.

 The fee structure at ISDM is as follows:

-1. A Caution Deposit of INR 25,000 (twenty-five thousand) needs to be deposited to confirm your seat in the program.
+1. An Enrolment-cum-Caution Deposit of INR 25,000 (twenty-five thousand) needs to be deposited to confirm your seat in the program.
 Caution Deposit is refundable after completion of the program.

-2. The Tuition Fee for the entire program is INR 5,00,000 (five lakh).
-This does not include any living/accommodation costs.
-This amount is payable in 2 equal installments of INR 2,50,000 each, during the program.
+2. The Tuition Fee for the entire program is INR 7,50,000 (seven lakh and fifty thousand), payable in two equal instalments.
+This fee does not include any living/accommodation costs.

-3. The first installment of the Tution Fee is to be paid in July, before the commencement of the program.
+3. The first instalment of the Tution Fee is to be paid in July, before the commencement of the program.

-4. The second installment of the Tuition Fee is to be paid 6 months after the first installment.
+4. The second instalment of the Tuition Fee is to be paid in January, roughly 6 months after the first instalment.

 Currently, ISDM does not have an on-campus accommodation facility.
-However, ISDM provides students with references for verified, affordable accommodation options within a 5 km radius of the campus.
+However, ISDM provides students with recommendations for verified, affordable accommodation options within a 5 km radius of the campus.ss

 An MSW program prepares you to work better on the ground, understand communities and issues, develop solutions, and implement them.
-On the other hand, ISDM’s PGP-DM teaches you to create world-class social organizations with appropriate strategy, structure, systems and processes.
+On the other hand, ISDM’s PGP-DM teaches you to create world-class social organisations with appropriate strategy, structure, systems and processes.
 It also teaches you to put in place relevant networks, evaluation systems and a structure for monitoring progress.
-Students of PGP-DM master the ability to manage and lead a variety of Social Sector organizations, and successfully take up multiple roles that are indispensable for a thriving organization in the sector.
+Students of PGP-DM master the ability to manage and lead a variety of Social Sector organisations, and successfully take up multiple roles that are indispensable for a thriving organisation in the sector.

 Development Studies is a theoretical discipline that examines social, economic, and political factors influencing development, focusing on understanding inequalities and promoting sustainable solutions.
 On the other hand, ISDM’s PGP-DM goes beyond theory, and imparts strategic management skills to design interventions, create sustainable SPOs, and lead impactful social change, bridging the gap between theory and practical implementation for tangible impact.